TareHimself/music-app/README.md

 - Electron for cross-platform development
 - React for front-end
-- youtubedl for track streaming
+- play-dl for track streaming
 - Spotify for metadata
 - Sqlite3 to store library data